CS506/fall2016-group1/docs/standards.md

 * Indentation shall be 4 spaces.
 * Nested blocks shall be properly indented (for both HTML and JavaScript).
 * Source code shall be properly documented with comments *(to be defined as a team)*.
+* **Consistency is key!** If you have a space after a comma in function arguments, then maintain that standard.
+If you don't have a space between the function name and parenthesized argument list, then maintain that standard.
+Stick to either single quotes or double quotes for strings.